 Overall, Oceanhorn can be made to last there about 16 to 20 hours, which for an indie adventure game is fairly impressive; especially considering that it started life as a smartphone game.
 I’ve found a lot of indie games to be short and sweet, such as Titan Souls and Xeodrifter, so a game like this to me, was a welcome breath of fresh air, and something that can have a great of time invested into it for those willing to explore it, which I personally always admire in any game at all.

 Storyline – 7.5/10

 The story follows a silent protagonist, whose father leaves the paternal home to traverse the Islands of the Uncharted Seas to seek and kill a giant sea monster known as Oceanhorn.
 The player character subsequently sets out to destroy Oceanhorn himself, and to discover what became of his father.
 It seems simple enough, but throughout, the character goes through an unprecedented amount of development, discovering things such as love and hardship throughout the way.
 It’s one of many ways that this game can be compared to the Legend of Zelda, and whilst I believe the character of Link has been further developed in a single game than what is present in this, it’s still a very solid effort in terms of the overall story.

 Originality – 6/10

-Most players familiar with adventure video games will have very little difficulty pointing out what influenced this title, as they are blatantly obvious from start to finish in nigh on every aspect of it.
-However, all these ideas come together to form something, which I can find myself to describe as unforgettable to say the least.
+Most players familiar with adventure video games will have very little difficulty pointing out what influenced this title, as they are blatantly obvious from start to finish in nigh-on every aspect of it.
+However, all these ideas come together to form something, which I can find myself describing as unforgettable, to say the least.
 The elements of the games it borrows inspiration from are made to seem more like charms than rip-offs.